ericfernandesferreira/infinality-fonts/README.txt

 How to install:
 - you need to download the .zip or clone git
-- login as root using the command "su -" and then run the script sh build-infinality-fonts.sh
+- then run the script "sh build-infinality-fonts.sh"